blockiyt/advancedjumpto/README.md

 ### Installation

-AdvancedNTE requires [BungeeCord](https://www.spigotmc.org/wiki/bungeecord-installation/) to run.
+AdvancedJumpTo requires [BungeeCord](https://www.spigotmc.org/wiki/bungeecord-installation/) to work.

-Download the Latest Version of the Plugin [here](https://github.com/blockiyt/advancedjumpto/releases) and put it into your Plugins folder in your BungeeCord Server.
+Download the latest Version of the Plugin [here](https://github.com/blockiyt/advancedjumpto/releases) and put it into your Plugins folder on your BungeeCord Server.

-Restart or Reload the Server an you are done!
+Restart or Reload the Server, then you are done!

 ### Todos
 - none

 License
 ----

-MIT
+AdvancedJumpTo is licensed under the MIT-License.

 **Free Software, Hell Yeah!**